lilwasser/MTA-Turnstile-Data/README.md

 ### What would a minimum viable product (MVP) look like for this project?

-I will use a correlation analysis to understand the foot traffic near subway stations and use that to predict which clinics would garner the most success in vaccinating NYC commuters, and also predict where pop-up clinics might be best located in time for the 2021 flu season.
+I will use a correlation analysis to understand the foot traffic near subway stations and use that to predict which clinics would garner the most success in providing supplies to NYC commuters, and also predict where pop-up clinics might be best located for 2022.